AlexandreDabySeesaram/SVD_Investigations/README.md

 # Separability investigation of parametrised space clustering

-This code shows the separability proprieties of different ways of cluster the 1D space into two regions.
+This code shows the separability proprieties of different ways of clustering the 1D space into two regions.
 Two types of functions are used to do so:
 * A sharp step function (Heaviside),
 * A smooth one (Tanh).

 In both cases the position of the jump is parametrised by a scalar parameter $\alpha$.

-Furhter investigation are conducted on moving front with a
+Furhter investigations are conducted on moving front(s) with a
 * A gaussian function that is moving
 * Two gaussian functions moving at different rates